Course Title: Master of Science in Culinary Innovation and Food Product Development

 The following modules are currently offered:

-- Culinary Ingredients and Food Product Development Concepts
+• Culinary Ingredients & Food Product Development Concepts

-Full-time learners normally have an average of twelve contact hours per week.
-Modules will normally be delivered on two days/evenings per week for full-time.
-In addition there may be a requirement for learners to attend on other occasions at other times.
+Full-time learners have an average of twelve contact hours per week.
+Modules will normally be on Monday and Wednesday.
+In addition, there may be a requirement for learners to attend on other occasions and at other times.
 In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (June-Aug) for the dissertation.
 The course starts in September.